How to Make a DIY Ice Bath Setup Without Special Equipment

 Step 4: Add Ice — Strategically

 💡 Pro tip: Freeze water in recycled containers the night before.
-They melt slower than cubed ice and reduce dilution.
+These large blocks of ice have a lower surface area to volume ratio, meaning they melt much slower than cubed ice and reduce the need for constant refills.

 Step 5: Test the Temp